Five Ways To Use A Digital Multimeter

 You need the right wire, terminal fittings and some hand tools

-Whether you're a diehard angler, or a casual fisherman, installing a fishfinder is a job you will want to tackle
+If you're a diehard angler, or a casual fisherman, installing a fishfinder is a job you will want to tackle

 Many boats have alternating current (AC) systems installed; these are supplied by shore power or an onboard generator or inverter.
 Operating at 120 volts or more, these AC systems can be lethal if you allow your body to complete the circuit.
 Before starting, be certain that the system you're measuring is DC, not AC.